The Green Regime: The Green Regime (2024–present)

 On December 14, Green became the inaugural Women's United States Champion at Saturday Night's Main Event XXXVII.
 After the title win, Green took on the gimmick of the United States's "head of state" with Niven acting as Green's bodyguard (dubbed as Green's Secret Hervice, a pun on Secret Service).
 On the March 8, 2025 episode of SmackDown, Alba Fyre joined the stable after assisting Green to defend the Women's United States Championship against Michin in a Philadelphia Street Fight match.
-As a result, The Green Regime stable was formed and Fyre joined Niven as part of The Secret Hervice tag team.
+As a result, The Green Regime stable was formed and Fyre joining Niven as part of The Secret Hervice tag team.
 On the April 25 episode of SmackDown, Green lost the title to Zelina Vega, ending her reign at 132 days.
-In August, The Green Regime appeared on NXT to aid the NXT North American Champion Ethan Page in his feud against Tavion Heights and Tyra Mae Steele.
-Green and Page emerged victorious at NXT Heatwave in a mixed tag team match.
+In August, The Green Regime appeared on NXT to aid the NXT North American Champion Ethan Page in his feud against Tavion Heights and Tyra Mae Steele, with Green and Page emerged victorious at NXT Heatwave in a mixed tag team match.
 In the following month, it was reported that Niven had suffered a serious neck injury, putting her out of action indefinitely.
 At Lucha Libre AAA Worldwide (AAA) Day of the Dead on November 2, Green and Page defeated La Hiedra and Mr. Iguana to win the AAA World Mixed Tag Team Championship.
 Five days later on SmackDown, Green defeated Giulia to win her second Women's United States Championship.
+Green lost the title back to Giulia on the January 2, 2026 episode of SmackDown, ending her second reign at 56 days.
+On the February 7, 2026 episode of AAA on Fox, Page and La Hiedra, whom was substituting for Green due to an injury, lost the AAA World Mixed Tag Team Championship to Mr. Iguana and Lola Vice, ending their reign at 97 days.
+On April 24, Fyre was released by WWE.